 The purpose of the S.J.D. general examination is to test the candidate’s competence in the fields set out in the study plan.
 The oral examination is conducted by a panel consisting of the principal supervisor and the supervisor of each field covered in the study plan.
 Typically, half an hour is devoted to questions in each field.
 Candidates may be examined on any of the material covered in the study plan and are typically questioned on the more salient themes developed during consultations with their supervisors and orals committee members.

 Each student and his or her principal supervisor will agree on a target month (no later than the 19th month from the beginning of S.J.D. study, which for most candidates would mean March of the second year) for completion of the oral examination at the time the student develops his or her study plan.
-In selecting a date, the parties should take into account such factors as the student’s background in his or her fields, whether the fields should be tailored more narrowly towards a dissertation or more broadly towards the student’s teaching interests, the amount of time the student can spend in residence, and other relevant factors.
+In selecting a date, the parties should take into account such factors as the student’s background in the fields, whether the fields should be tailored more narrowly towards a dissertation or more broadly towards the student’s teaching interests, the amount of time the student can spend in residence, and other relevant factors.

-Students who have not completed the examination as of the beginning of the 13th month of S.J.D. study, typically September 1 of the second year, will meet with a representative of the Committee on Graduate Studies during that month.
+Students who have not completed the examination at the beginning of the 13th month of S.J.D. study, typically September 1 of the second year, will meet with a representative of the Committee on Graduate Studies during that month.
 In that meeting, the Committee representative and the student will discuss the student’s progress in an effort to determine whether the student’s original timetable is still appropriate.
 If the original timetable is still appropriate, the student will complete the oral examination by no later than the original deadline.
 If the original timetable is no longer appropriate, the student and the Committee representative will discuss an appropriate new target date, in no event later than the end of the 19th month, which for most candidates would mean March 31 of the second year of S.J.D. studies.

 Upon completion of the oral examination, the faculty supervisor will prepare a brief report for the Committee on Graduate Studies providing a grade for each field (Distinguished, Good, Pass, or Fail, with pluses and minuses as appropriate), an overall grade of “Pass” or “Fail” for the examination, and comments on the candidate’s performance.
 The overall grade of “Pass” or “Fail” for the examination will appear on the candidate’s transcript.
 If the overall grade is “Pass,” the transcript notation will indicate the specific fields of study in which the candidate was examined.
 Apart from the “Pass/Fail” result, oral exam grades are not made available to the candidate and may not be disclosed beyond the Graduate Program.
 Once the oral examination has been completed, the Graduate Program Office will schedule a date for the first colloquium (as described below).